Preparation & cooking tips

-Whether you’re new to cooking fish and shellfish – or someone who cooks them regularly – we sometimes all lack the time or inspiration to think about different ways to prepare them.
-What’s more, it’s human nature to stick to a good method or recipe once we discover it.
+Whether you’re new to preparing fish and shellfish, or a more seasoned cook, sometimes we all lack the time or inspiration to think about different ways to prepare them.
+It’s human nature to stick to a good method or recipe once we discover it.

 Thickness: one of the main things to consider is the size of the cut of fish – you can buy both prepared fillet portions and whole fillets from Nutritious Fish.
 Dry cooking methods like roasting, grilling, and baking are better for thicker cuts of fish, oily fish and whole fish.